Cadaei-Yuvxvs/OSHy-X/README.md

 *Version 0.3*

 OSHy-X is an atlas repository (https://osf.io/zge9t) and containerised Python script that automatically segments the hypothalamus and fornix at 3T and 7T in both T1w and T2w scans.

-OSHY-X is designed to only run inside a container.
+It is designed to only run inside a container.
 See [below for installation instructions](#Installation).

 OSHy-X is currently [under review](https://github.com/openjournals/joss-reviews/issues/4368) with the Journal of Open Source Software.